I have been part of the Auton Lab since 2013 when I started my Masters at the RI working with Artur Dubrawki and mentored by Ina Fiterau.

 - Radiation Safety - verifying whether, under the presence of adversarial noise, AI will detect vehicles that are concealing improperly contained radioactive isotopes

 - Critical Care Medicine - proving that an AI adheres to a clinician’s expert knowledge and common-sense expectations

 - Algorithmic Fairness - proving that an AI does not yield substantially different recommendations for two individuals who are virtually identical except for immutable characteristics such as race or gender

-I see an uncanny parallel between the history of the automobile industry and the current state of AI; in times before there were a set of criteria that determine what it means for a vehicle to be certified as road safe (seeat belts, breakaway steering, airbags, etc) a lot of easily preventable harm was done to motorists.
+I see an uncanny parallel between the history of the automobile industry and the current state of AI; in times before there were a set of criteria that determine what it means for a vehicle to be certified as road safe (seat belts, breakaway steering, airbags, etc) a lot of easily preventable harm was done to motorists.

 My PhD thesis

-I am interested in community building, which I interepret as fostering connections through shared experiences.
+I am interested in community building, especially in academic contexts, which I interepret as fostering connections through shared experiences.

 I enjoy organizing events that get people working towards common goals.